Denard Robinson: 2015 season

 On September 20, in the second week of the 2015 NFL season, Robinson endured a medial collateral ligament (MCL) sprain in his left knee against the Miami Dolphins while serving as a backup to T. J. Yeldon.
 The injury caused him to miss the next three games.
 On December 13, Yeldon suffered the same injury against the Indianapolis Colts making way for Robinson to tally 75 yards on 14 carries and his first and only touchdown of the season that day.

 2016–2017

-In July 2016, Robinson was found passed out in a partially submerged vehicle.
 In May 2017, Robinson tried out with the Chicago Bears during their rookie minicamp.
 In June 2017, he tried out at the New York Jets minicamp.

-AAF
+Atlanta Legends

 In 2018, Robinson signed with the Atlanta Legends of the Alliance of American Football for the 2019 season as a backup running back.
 He was placed on injured reserve on April 1, 2019.
 The league ceased operations in April 2019.
 Prior to injury, Robinson played in 7 games and had 24 rushes for 66 yards and a touchdown, as well as catching 7 passes for 37 yards.